HumanitarianStuff/tilehuria-flask/README.md

 # Server for TileHuria

-## Installation
+Basic instructions for setting up a TileHuria server using Flask.

+A lot of this is fairly directly taken from the DigitalOcean community tutorial https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04.

+## Create and set up a server

-- Create a cloud server (Ubuntu 18.04) and a sudo user.
+Create a cloud server (Ubuntu 18.04) and a sudo user.
+The usual setup from https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04.
 Log in.

-- Set up a bunch of python stuff like this: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04
+## Set up a bunch of python stuff

 ```
-sudo apt update
-sudo apt -y upgrade
 sudo apt install -y python3-pip python3-dev build-essential libssl-dev libffi-dev python3-setuptools
 ```